sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 This holds true even across tribes.
 It's natural that some teams and tribes will focus more on specific areas, but this changes nothing about this point.

+## Collective product ownership

+The teams collectively own the product and the features.
+No team or person "owns" an area of the product.

+This holds true even across tribes.
+It's natural that the tribes will tend to work on separate areas of the product, and this is encouraged, but a tribe should never have to ask permission to another tribe to implement or modify a feature.

 ##### TODO

 - Collective product ownership